Paulkelvin/Ibukun-Adesanya/README.md

-<p>Hi, I’m Paulkelvin, and I'm new to coding/programming</h1>, about 3 months old.
+<p>Hi, I’m Paulkelvin, and I'm new to coding/programming</h1>
-I’m interested in shapening my skills in web development.
-I just concluded a course on CSS and i think my skill is a bit well to do on that.
-Now, I am proceeding to Javascript and I need the right orientation.
-I’m looking to collaborate with well versed developers on the entire web development facet of programming/coding or firms willing to recruit personals for intership. kindly contact me by sending a message to this <a href="mailto:ibukunadesanya0@gmail.com">email address</a>, thank you</p>
+Check out my project, I think they are great.
+You may also hit me you on my <a href="mailto:ibukunadesanya0@gmail.com">email address</a>, thank you</p>